lollobene/algorand-beaker-auction/README.md

 # Technical Challenges and Security considerations on the Bridge
 Developing in Beaker was very difficult given the little documentation [L4],[L7],L[9],L[10] available and few existing examples [L5],[L6],[L10].
 In addition, the SDK for Javascript is still very cumbersome, this in fact precluded the possibility of making the oracle capable of communicating simultaneously with the Ethereum and Algorand blockchains.

 Another challenge has been designing a protocol (described in the future work section) which creates a bridge between Algorand and Ethereum.
+The bridge is made possible by the introduction of an Oracle which moves information from the "outside world" to the two blockchains.
+Note that Algorand is part of the Ethereum's outside world and viceversa.
+However, since the oracle is the weakest component of our protocol we have tried to remove as much power as possible from its hands.
+In particular, our commitment has been put in designing the protocol in such a way that an Oracle fault would not allow payment without the asset being sold, or that the sale of the asset would take place without payment being made in Algo.
 # Future Works
 ## A more secure Bridge between Algorand and Ethereum